Whinarn/UnityMeshSimplifier/CONTRIBUTING.md

 <footer>
 ```

-Any line of the commit message cannot be longer than 72 characters, in order for them to be easy to read in varios git tools.
+Any line of the commit message cannot be longer than 100 characters (with the header being maximum 72 characters), in order for them to be easy to read in varios git tools.

 **Examples:**